 Psychedelic Beacon

-Current FDA status of psilocybin after Trump's April 18, 2026 executive order.
-Compass Pathways COMP360 NDA timeline, National Priority Voucher designations, Phase 3 results, and rescheduling pathway — verified and regularly updated.
+Current FDA status of psilocybin after the April 24, 2026 CNPV grant to Compass Pathways.
+COMP360 rolling NDA timeline, Executive Order 14401, state trigger laws, Phase 3 results, and DEA rescheduling pathway — verified and regularly updated.

 Eric Bryant